ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- Database - page data storage
+- Database - Is the page data storage
-- A model - page data map
+- A model - Is the page data map
-- A URL - page action request
+- A URL - Is the page action request
-- A route - page action request translator
+- A route - Is the page action request translator
-- A controller - page action
+- A controller - Is the page action
-- A view - page action responce template
+- A view - Is the page action responce template
-- A page rendition - page action responce
+- A page rendition - Is the page action responce

 # Automation with Laravel